 This talk examines the phenomenon of the human-soul constitution and its division into three aspects, i.e. the Sentient, the Intellectual, and the Consciousness parts of the soul.
 Of these, the Sentient and the Consciousness parts will be mainly addressed in the talk.

 Each part of the soul constitutes specific soul qualities.
 The “sentient” part is “responsible” for our instincts, anxiety, fears, anger and other subconscious “animalistic” emotions.
-The relationship between relevant illnesses and our soul will be examined.
-We will address the question: How can we support and harmonise our soul?
+The relationship between relevant illnesses and our souls will be examined.
+We will address the question: How can we support and harmonise our souls?